nyuhuyang/scRNAseq-BladderCancer/README.md

 <a href="https://github.com/nyuhuyang/scRNAseq-BladderCancer/blob/master/R/Mouse/Identify_Cell_Types_Manually.R">Identify_Cell_Types_Manually.R</a> for Mouse<br />
 All clusters are tested against marker genes and gene sets.

-`DotPlot` is implemented for visualizing differential expressed marker genes.
 Multiple plots and table will be generated, save them when necessary.

 ### 5. Differential_analysis.R